IN CONVERSATION WITH JUDELINE

 full look VERSACE

-When listening to your songs we enter spheres of heartbreaks, and melancholy, in an absolutely beautiful way.
+When listening to your songs, we enter spheres of heartbreak and melancholy in an absolutely beautiful way.
 Does music help you process loss, or does it simply hold space for it to be expressed?

-Music is definitely a way to process loss, but it’s also a container.
-Like you said, it holds it for me so I don’t have to carry it alone.
+Music is definitely a way to process loss, but it’s also a container for emotions.
+Like you said, it holds it for me, so I don’t have to carry it alone.
 I can put it inside the song, and then it belongs to everyone who listens too.
 That is healing.
-But I feel there is a lot of hope and happiness in my music too.
+However, I also believe there is a lot of hope and happiness in my music.

 It’s both.
 I would love my audience to experience it almost as a soundtrack.
 But yeah, I can see that there is something ceremonial about it, the repetition, the layering.